openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ### Implementation Details/Notes/Constraints

-Based on `.loadBalancer.dns`, the controller decides whether to ensure creating a wildcard *DNSRecord*.
-If the customer is updating `.loadBalancer.dns` from `"Managed"` to `"Unmanaged"` the previously created *DNSRecord* will be updated appropriately.
+Based on `.loadbalancer.dnsManagementPolicy`, the controller decides whether to ensure creating a wildcard *DNSRecord*.
+If the customer is updating `.loadbalancer.dnsManagementPolicy` from `"Managed"` to `"Unmanaged"` the previously created *DNSRecord* will be updated appropriately.

-The existing state of the ingresscontroller will be synced to the *DNSRecord* as well, to clearly state which dns record is unmanaged.
-The cluster admin can choose to delete the *DNSRecord* at his own discretion.
+The existing `.loadbalancer.dnsManagementPolicy` value of the ingresscontroller will be replicated to the *DNSRecord*'s `.spec.dnsManagementPolicy` as well, to clearly state which dns record is unmanaged.
+The cluster admin can choose to delete the *DNSRecord* at his own discretion (this will involve also manually removing the finalizer).

-Once the *DNSRecord* is set to `Unmanaged`, any updates done to it will be ignored by the operator, but it to be noted that if the ingresscontroller is updated from `Unmanaged` to `Managed` any changes done will be lost during re-sync.
+Once the *DNSRecord* is set to `Unmanaged`, any updates done to it will be ignored by the operator, but it is to be noted that if the ingresscontroller is updated from `Unmanaged` to `Managed` any changes done will be lost during re-sync.

+If the ingresscontroller is deleted, and the associated *DNSRecord* still exists it will also be marked for deletion and finalizer on the *DNSRecord* will not be removed by the operator, so the cluster admin will need to manually remove the finalizer on the *DNSRecord* to ensure it is deleted along with the ingresscontroller.
+This ensures we don't have any orphaned *DNSRecords* (records that don't have an associated ingresscontroller).
+The operator also will not delete the DNS records on the DNS provider that are associated with the *DNSRecord* CR, this will need to be manually deleted by the cluster admin.

 The support provided by the installer and this new field aren't entirely mutually exclusive, i.e. if customer has opted to disable DNS management cluster